tensorwerk/stockroom/docs/quick-start.md

 ## Training

-We'll open a write enabled `stock` object here since we need to store experiment information (hyper parameters, metrics, output, artifacts etc) and model to stockroom.
+We'll open a write enabled `stock` object here since we need to store experiment information (hyper-parameters, metrics, output, artifacts, etc.) and model to stockroom.

 !!! warning "Careful with the `write` access"
     With more power comes more responsibility.
-Remember, you can write to your repository
+Remember, you can **write** to your repository, that means that you have change permission to your repo, so you might accidentally change things.

 !!! success "Your data is safe"
-    With the power of hangar, any data that is committed to stockroom is safe there.
-Even if you overwrite that data in a new commit, you can always time travel to previous commit and access your old data
+    With the power of Hangar, any data that is committed to stockroom is safe there.
+Even if you overwrite that data in a new commit, you can always time travel to a previous commit and access your old data.

 ### Store hyper-parameters

-As `.data` shelf store your data, hyper-parameters and experiment artifacts must be stored in the `.experiment` shelf.
-While the `.data` shelf only allow you to store tensor data, `.experiment` shelf will eventually allow you to store any artificats, like a loss graph, or a pickled file you'd need for training your model etc.
+As `data` shelf store your data, hyper-parameters and experiment artifacts must be stored in the `experiment` shelf.
+While the `data` shelf only allow you to store tensor data, `experiment` shelf allows you to store any artificats, like a loss graph, or a pickled file you'd need for training your model, etc.

 ```python hl_lines="14 15 16"
 for epoch in range(2):